EmiRoberti77/bedrock_ts/README.md

 1. Request Tokens

-	•	When you submit an input prompt, it’s tokenised into segments the model can understand.
+-	•	When you submit an input prompt, it’s tokenised into segments the model can understand.
-	•	The token count for the request includes the entire input you send to the model.
+-	•	The token count for the request includes the entire input you send to the model.
 This affects the amount of information you can provide in a single request since the model will stop reading if you exceed the token limit.
-	•	For instance, if your model has a token limit of 4,096 tokens and you send a prompt that uses 500 tokens, you have approximately 3,596 tokens available for the model’s response.
+-	•	For instance, if your model has a token limit of 4,096 tokens and you send a prompt that uses 500 tokens, you have approximately 3,596 tokens available for the model’s response.

 2. Response Tokens

-	•	The model uses tokens to generate its response based on the input tokens.
+-	•	The model uses tokens to generate its response based on the input tokens.
-	•	Each word or subword in the response counts as a token, and the model will continue generating tokens until it reaches the response limit or completes the prompt.
+-	•	Each word or subword in the response counts as a token, and the model will continue generating tokens until it reaches the response limit or completes the prompt.-
-	•	If the model’s response is too lengthy and exceeds the token limit, it will truncate or stop abruptly, so managing token usage is essential.
+-	•	If the model’s response is too lengthy and exceeds the token limit, it will truncate or stop abruptly, so managing token usage is essential.

 3. Total Token Limit

-	•	The token limit is shared between the request (input tokens) and the response (output tokens).
+-	•	The token limit is shared between the request (input tokens) and the response (output tokens).
-	•	For example, with a 4,096-token model limit, both request and response tokens count toward this total.
+-	•	For example, with a 4,096-token model limit, both request and response tokens count toward this total.
 So, if the input takes up a significant part of the token limit, the space left for the response becomes limited.

 ### 3. Stability AI (Image)